aspose-total/Aspose.Total-Products/total/en/java/conversion/pot-to-dotm/_index.md

 ---
-title: Convert POT to DOTM via Java
+title: Convert POT to DOTM via Java or online
-description: Java API to Export POT to DOTM without using Microsoft Word or PowerPoint
+description: Java API to Export POT to DOTM without using Microsoft Word or PowerPoint or online.
+Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /java/conversion/pot-to-dotm/
 family: total
 platformtag: java